rkycia/GenEx/README.md

 Commands

-- To compile and run type:  \b make \b all
+- To compile and run type: make all

   Executable is in ./bin directory

-- To compile and run type:  \b make \b run
+- To compile and run type: make run

-- To run example test type:  \b make \b test
+- To run example test type: make test

   Restoring oryginal Generator.dat (with comments) is by selection 0 option.

-- To restore folder to original state type: \b make \b clean
+- To restore folder to original state type: make clean

-- To count lines of the program type:  \b make \b line_count
+- To count lines of the program type: make line_count

-- To generate Doxygen documentation [9] type: \b make \b Generate-doc
+- To generate Doxygen documentation [9] type: make Generate-doc

 Directory structure:

- - \b ./ - main directory contains Makefile, configuration file \b Generator.dat and scripts that perform various operations.
+ - ./ - main directory contains Makefile, configuration file Generator.dat and scripts that perform various operations.
- - \b /bin - contains main.x generator program appears after compilation.
-It is wiped by \b make \b clean command.
+ - /bin - contains main.x generator program appears after compilation.
+It is wiped by make clean command.
- - \b /include - contains header files.
+ - /include - contains header files.
- - \b /src - contains source files and the main generator file \b main.cxx
+ - /src - contains source files and the main generator file \b main.cxx
- - \b /build - is temporary directory for building.
-It is created by main run command and deleted with all the content by \b make \b clean command.
+ - /build - is temporary directory for building.
+It is created by main run command and deleted with all the content by make clean command.
- - \b /EVENTS - contains files with saved events form the run.
+ - /EVENTS - contains files with saved events form the run.
- - \b /MODEL_DATA - contains configuration (text) files for different models (e.g. matrix elements) used in generation.
+ - /MODEL_DATA - contains configuration (text) files for different models (e.g. matrix elements) used in generation.
- - \b /ACCEPTANCE_CUTS - contains files with cuts.
+ - /ACCEPTANCE_CUTS - contains files with cuts.
- - \b /Tests - contains sorted generator configuration files sortedConfigLog.log which are used in the second mode of generator running \b make \b test
+ - /Tests - contains sorted generator configuration files sortedConfigLog.log which are used in the second mode of generator running make test

 Setup:

-The main configuration file is \b Generator.dat.
+The main configuration file is Generator.dat.
 It is heavily commented.